nitinsanap95-hash/Elevate-Lab-Project----50-Question-Ansers/README.md

 > “A VPN creates a secure channel over an untrusted network.
 I would recommend protocols like **OpenVPN or WireGuard**, ensure **DNS leak protection**, and integrate VPNs into a **zero-trust access model**.”

----

-✅ Ready for **Q18: What is MAC Flooding?**
-It’s a favorite interview topic when assessing understanding of **switch-level** and **layer 2 network attacks**.

-Great!
-Let’s dive into the next key topic with a full deep-dive explanation:

----

 ### ❓ **Q18.
 What is MAC Flooding?**